taote77/lvglpp/sdk/lvgl/docs/src/details/widgets/image.rst

 - :cpp:enumerator:`LV_IMAGE_ALIGN_STRETCH` Set X and Y scale to fill the Widget's area
 - :cpp:enumerator:`LV_IMAGE_ALIGN_TILE` Tile image to fill Widget's area.
 Offset is applied to shift the tiling.
+- :cpp:enumerator:`LV_IMAGE_ALIGN_CONTAIN` The image keeps its aspect ratio, but is resized to the maximum size that fits within the Widget's area.
+- :cpp:enumerator:`LV_IMAGE_ALIGN_COVER` The image keeps its aspect ratio and fills the Widget's area.